-An important element of English sentences is

-the prepositional phrase.
+(a) The student studies in the library.
+An important element of English sentences is (b) We enjoyed the party at your house. the prepositional phrase.
 It consists of a preposition and its object.
 The object of a preposition is a noun or pronoun.
-In (a): in the library is a prepositional phrase.

-.In (c): In most English sentences, "place"

-comes before "time."

-In (d): Sometimes a prepositional phrase

-comes at the beginning of a sentence.
+In (a): in the library is a prepositional phrase. © We went to the zoo in the afternoon In (c): In most English sentences, "place" (d) In the afternoon, we went to the comes before "time." zoo.
+In (d): Sometimes a prepositional phrase comes at the beginning of a sentence.